Rerandomization with Diminishing Covariate Imbalance and Diverging Number of Covariates: Finite-sample Diagnoses and Simulation Studies

 where $\bs{1}_n$ denotes an $n$-dimensional vector with all elements being 1.
 In \eqref{eq:bias_mse}, $\tilde{\bs{\wy}}$ depends on the potential outcomes and is generally unknown in the design stage of an experiment.
 However, the other quantities in \eqref{eq:bias_mse} are fully determined by the design $\mathcal{D}$, and can be computed or at least approximated by Monte Carlo method before actually conducting the experiment.
-Below we consider the worst-case behavior of the design in terms of the estimation bias and mean squared error in \eqref{eq:bias_mse} over the unknown potential outcomes.
+Below we consider the worst-case behavior of the design in terms of the estimation bias and MSE in \eqref{eq:bias_mse} over the unknown potential outcomes.
 Recall that $V_{\tau\tau}$ in \eqref{eq:V} is the variance of $\hat{\tau}$ under the CRE.
-As verified in the Supplementary Material, we can equivalently write $V_{\tau\tau}$ as $V_{\tau\tau} = \tilde{\bs{\wy}}\tilde{\bs{\wy}}^\top/\{n (n-1) r_1 r_0\}$.
+As verified in Appendix \ref{sec:regularity_diagnosis}, we can equivalently write $V_{\tau\tau}$ as $V_{\tau\tau} = \tilde{\bs{\wy}}\tilde{\bs{\wy}}^\top/\{n (n-1) r_1 r_0\}$.

-\begin{proposition} For any design $\mathcal{D}$ that randomly assign $r_1$ proportion of units to treatment and the remaining $r_0$ to control, the maximum absolute bias and the maximum root mean squared error of the difference-in-means estimator $\hat{\tau}$ under $\mathcal{D}$, standardized by the corresponding standard deviation of $\hat{\tau}$ under the CRE, have the following forms:
+\begin{proposition} For any design $\mathcal{D}$ that randomly assign $r_1$ proportion of units to treatment and the remaining $r_0$ to control, the maximum absolute bias and the maximum root MSE of the difference-in-means estimator $\hat{\tau}$ under $\mathcal{D}$, standardized by the corresponding standard deviation of $\hat{\tau}$ under the CRE, have the following forms:

 where $\tilde{\bs{\wy}}$, $\bs{\pi}$ and $\bs{\Omega}$ are the same as defined before, and $\lambda_{\max}(\cdot)$ denotes the largest eigenvalue of a matrix. \end{proposition}